Floating license administration

 PSN walk-through

-Irene works at the IT department of Queensborough university and has an administrator account of QuidLM license server.
-Irene received a PSN from iPower, and she can use it to bring floating licenses to the server.
+Irene works at the IT department of Queensborough University and has an administrator account for the QuidLM license server.